jbkimble/air-quality-alert/README.md

 # Process
 I used an agile, test-driven, approach to development while developing this application.
 This process sped up development, allowed me to confirm functions of the application performed as expected, and allowed me to develop from a users perspective.

-Below are the mockups I made in Sketch before beginning development, I think I delivered a very close match to what I initially envisioned.
+Below are the mockups I made in Sketch before beginning development, I think I delivered a close match to what I initially envisioned.

 <img src="https://raw.githubusercontent.com/jbkimble/photo_repo/master/air-quality-alert/AQA_homepage.png" height="300" />

 <img src="https://raw.githubusercontent.com/jbkimble/photo_repo/master/air-quality-alert/AQA_results_page.png" height="300" />

+# What I learned

+coming soon!

 # How To Run
 ##### Download application from github